brunoguratti/brunoguratti.github.io/_portfolio/1wecoffee-business-report.md

 Each method was selected to uncover meaningful patterns and inform actionable strategies that addressed WeCoffee’s business needs.

-### Impact and Outcomes
-The project yielded measurable results, including:
-- A 15% increase in average transaction value through strategically optimized product offerings.
-- A 10% reduction in inventory costs by refining demand forecasts, leading to more precise stock management.

-The analysis equipped WeCoffee with data-driven insights that significantly improved operational efficiency and informed future strategic decisions.

 **Gallery**
 {% include gallery caption="" %}